-In action 1, to select alternative 2(b) as the panel's preferred alternative.
+• In action 1, to select alternative 2(b) as the panel's preferred alternative.

 Alternative 2: Establish a fishing quota program (Section B) that provides participants with shares and annual allocation.
-The fishing quota program would be: Option 2b: a Permit Fishing Quota program (PFQ).
+The fishing quota program would be:

+Option 2b: a Permit Fishing Quota program (PFQ).

 Motion passed with no opposition.

-who participated in the Headboat Collaborative noted they did not like the tags at first, but soon found them extremely useful for helping to keep the amount of fish straight on the headboat for their customers.
+AP members discussed harvest tags and their usefulness for program enforcement.
+AP members who participated in the Headboat Collaborative noted they did not like the tags at first, but soon found them extremely useful for helping to keep the amount of fish straight on the headboat for their customers.
 Whereas, another member felt that a harvest tag program would leave fish unused, but that this would not happen under a PFQ program.
 The AP passed the following motions.